Excess 14 Spares

 - 80m of 8mm, Dyneema core, for various things from dinghy davits (overkill), to the main sheet

-- 5mm black bungie cord for the main sail.
+- 5mm black bungee cord for the main sail.

 - Deck safety lines are a likely item for the list.
 They’re small enough you may not have it when you need it most.